davyuan/finetune_phi4/README.md

 I'm instead finetuning LLM as a classifier.
 I'm using the logits of LLM's last layer and add on a classification head to project them from the LLM's hidden dim to the number of classes.
 The result is pretty impressive.
 It is safe to say it beats [Llama Guard 2](https://arxiv.org/pdf/2312.06674) and its successors by a long shot.

-I'm not prepared to say this may be the SOTA in this field as I don't have enough time to test all of other models out there.
+I'm not going to say this may be the SOTA in this field as I don't have enough time to test all of other models out there and there is not a public leaderboard.
 But I did try a few examples with other vendors' API, such as [Azure Content Safety API](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/), and my model actually works better in my tests as well.

 ## Different approaches to finetune
 There are different ways to finetune a LLM for classification.